 When data is collated, processed, stored and deleted, it can be in one of three general forms; a) physical, b) electronic, or c) voice.
 Each form that data is held in is equally important in the eyes of the regulation.

 Ignoring data relating to children for a bit, personal data is anything from which it is possible to identify an individual.
 A name, a mailing address, an IP address, an image, a National Insurance number, a date of birth…and more are all classified as personal information.
 From each of these, or from a combination of these, the identity of an individual can be established and this is why these data elements (as they are called) form the basis for this regulation.

-Special category data is a sub-set of data types that have been defined as misuse of them can actually affect the rights and freedoms of that individual and, therefore, lead to discrimination.
-Because of the risk to rights and freedoms of an individual any data collected, processed, stored, and destroyed from the below list will required more protection.
-The high-level descriptors of special category data are:
+Special category data is a specific sub-set of data types This is because any misuse of them can actually affect the rights and freedoms of that individual.
+This can, therefore, lead to discrimination.
+Because of the risk to rights and freedoms of an individual, any data collected, processed, stored, and destroyed from the below list will required more protection.
+The high-level descriptors of special category data include: